-Search result: 141
+Search result: 161

-Burkina Faso, Gando | Gold, Middle East Africa, 2011 | Gold, Global, 2012
+Burkina Faso, Gando | Building Better Recognition, Middle East Africa, 2017 | Gold, Global, 2012

 The secondary school project uses traditional building materials and technologies and places great emphasis on actively involving the local population in the construction process.
 Locally-sourced clay is mixed with aggregates and cement to cast walls on-site based on a two-piece formwork.
 The school is exemplary in terms of its successful approach to the adaptive use of building materials, community development, climatic mitigation and aesthetics.

-Colombia, Medellín | Gold, Latin America, 2014 | Gold, Global, 2015
+Colombia, Medellín | Building Better Recognition, Latin America, 2017 | Gold, Global, 2015

-Sri Lanka, Ambepussa | Bronze, Asia Pacific, 2014 | Silver, Global, 2015
+Sri Lanka, Ambepussa | Building Better Recognition, Asia Pacific, 2017 | Silver, Global, 2015

-Following over 25 years of civil war, the reintegration of young soldiers is one of the great challenges Sri Lanka faces.
-This Community Library provided young men from underprivileged backgrounds with construction training during the implementation of the building.
-The slender building with a footprint of 1,400 sq m sits lightly in the landscape and wraps around an inner courtyard, taking full advantage of cross ventilation and daylighting.
+Following over 25 years of civil war, the reintegration of young soldiers is one of the great challenges facing Sri Lanka.
+This Community Library retrained a labor force geared for combat with building skills to equip them for post-military life.
+The slender building sits lightly in the landscape and wraps around an inner courtyard, taking full advantage of cross ventilation and daylighting.
 Rammed-earth walls and recycled materials reduce costs and the ecological footprint.